-- Plagiarism, i.e., the failure to properly acknowledge the use of another person's work;
+- PLAGIARISM, e.g., the failure to properly acknowledge the use of another person’s work or submission for assessment material that is not the Student's own work;

-- Misrepresentation of a piece of group work as the participant's own individual work;
+- MISREPRESENTATION of a piece of group work as the Student's own individual work;

-- Impersonating another participant at a test or an examination or allowing oneself to be impersonated.
+- IMPERSONATING ANOTHER STUDENT at a test or an examination or allowing oneself to be impersonated.

 During an examination, if an invigilator suspects that a participant has committed an act of academic dishonesty, the participant will be told that the matter will be reported to CityU SCOPE, but he/she would be allowed to continue with the examination.
 The invigilator will then endorse the examination script, with a separate written report to CityU SCOPE.